Students of the MA African Studies. Others after consultations with the instructor

 This course will discuss: epistemologies in African Studies, Interdisciplinarities in African studies, methodological choices, ethical questions; in relation to a world that increasingly virtualizes/digitizes.
 We will discuss the process of research and the relation between research questions- theory - data- fieldwork- mixed methods- written and visualized texts.
 The course consists of lectures, prepared with readings, and discussions prepared by the students.
 Students are expected to have an active and participatory attitude.
 For each lecture students to a ‘research’ exercise, and the course is closed with a reflective paper, in which students also show their choices in the path they want to follow in African Studies.

 Upon successful completion of this course, the student has obtained:

 a.
 Africa studies and interdisciplinarity and epistemologies that go with it

 b.
 Knowledge of multi- and interdisciplinary research

 c.
 Knowledge of digital skills and digital learning environment

 Applying knowledge and understanding

 e.
-The ability to understand the role of language and media theories and methods relevant in African Studies in the development of independent research
+The ability to understand the role of theory/concepts, methodology, and research methods relevant in African Studies in the development of independent research

 Ability to formulate judgements